ccieblogger/netraven/docs/aidocs/development/architecture-redesign-progress-summary.md

 The following tasks still need to be completed to finalize the architecture redesign:

 ### 1. Docker Build System Improvements
+#### Current Status (Updated 2025-05-11)
+The Docker build system is currently functional without critical errors.
+Recent testing confirms:
+- ✅ Dependencies installation (gcc, libyaml-dev, python3-dev) works correctly
+- ✅ Non-root user setup is properly configured
+- ✅ Configuration file paths are correctly set
+- ✅ No critical build errors occur during the build process

+Remaining issues are primarily quality improvements rather than critical fixes:
 - [ ] Fix warnings about the obsolete `version` attribute in docker-compose.yml
-- [ ] Optimize build process for better performance
+- [ ] Optimize build process for better performance (consider using COMPOSE_BAKE=true)

+**Recommendation:** These improvements can be addressed at lower priority than previously indicated, as they don't affect system functionality.

 ### 2. Protocol Adapter Extensions
 - [ ] Complete Telnet protocol adapter implementation